Skip to main content

 • Follow all steps exactly as described.
 This makes sure that you get the correct dose of medicine.

 • In some cases, your healthcare provider may prescribe 2 pens for a full dose.
-Use 1 NEMLUVIO pen after the other.
+Use the second NEMLUVIO pen right away after using the first pen.
+Choose a different injection site at least 1 inch away from the first injection site.

 • To reduce the risk of accidental needle stick injury, each NEMLUVIO pen has an orange needle guard.
-After injecting the medicine, as you lift the pen from your skin, the orange needle guard locks into place to cover the needle (Step 16).
+After injecting the medicine and lifting the pen from your skin, the orange needle guard locks into place automatically to cover the needle (Step 16).

 • Throw away (dispose of) the used NEMLUVIO pen right away after use in a sharps disposal container.
 See Section C: Throwing away (Disposing of) NEMLUVIO below.